devonfw-sample/devon4j-opentelemetry/README.md

 # devon4j-opentelemetry-sample

 ## What is OpenTelemetry
-It is an observability framework for cloud-native software which helps to monitor your microservices.
+It is an observability framework for distributed systems which helps to monitor your microservices, REST APIs.
 It is a collection of tools, APIs, and SDKs.
 You can use it to instrument, generate, collect, and export telemetry data (metrics, logs, and traces) for analysis in order to understand your software's performance and behavior.

 ### Open Telemetry Collector